 Create a Sense of Urgency

-You should try to instill a sense of urgency when making sales calls.
-In other words, entice the prospect to act not as opposed to waiting until later.
+You should try to instill a sense of urgency when making cold calls.
+In other words, entice the sales lead to begin taking action now... not as opposed to waiting until later.
 Why is this necessary?
-If a prospect feels inclined to act now, he or she will be more likely to buy your product or service.
+If a sales lead feels inclined to act now, he or she will be more likely to buy your product or service.
 You can create a sense of urgency by offering prospects a limited-time offer, such as 10% off if they order within the next 24-48 hours.